cnluokun/cnluokun.github.io/_posts/2015-02-02-grid-movement.md

 You can see that with island movement the legend values decline more indicating population being lost off of the grid.
 With the reflecting movement the legend values decline less (and the decline is due to the population spreading out).
 Over more days with reflecting movement the population approaches an even distribution over the grid.

 I've now also modified these movement functions to account for no-go areas and vegetation effects on movement.
-I'll describe these in a later post.
+I'll describe these in a later post, in the meantime you could look at the `rtMove*` functions in my [rtsetse repository](https://github.com/AndySouth/rtsetse/tree/master/R).

 As ever, any comments or suggestions of how this could be done differently are welcome.